Alok-Joshi/alox/README.md

 # cpplox
-cpplox is a tree walk interpreter for the Lox Programming language.
+cpplox is a compiler for the Alox Programming language.
 This project is undertaken with the sole purpose of acquiring knowledge and enhancing learning in the field of compilers.
 The following resources serve as references for the ongoing development of this project:
 - https://craftinginterpreters.com/contents.html
 - https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html
 - https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html